 In December of 2019, The Peace Studio officially merged with Images of Voices of Hope.
 Images of Voices and Hope began in 1999 when nearly two hundred media professionals gathered to discuss the media’s impact on society.
-Realizing that existing media content often had negative effects on the public, ivoh was founded to promote and produce storytelling that builds empathy and compassion, connecting us across differences and to “restore the world with story.” (insert link to ivoh site) The Peace Studio and ivoh recognized that both organizations were deeply aligned in their missions, in understanding the urgent need for narratives to be put out into the world that focused on what’s possible instead of solely on what’s broken, and in their desire for developing and amplifying the voices of thought leaders, artists and storytellers whose work promotes peacebuilding, social justice and community.
+Realizing that existing media content often had negative effects on the public, ivoh was founded to promote and produce storytelling that builds empathy and compassion, connecting us across differences and to “restore the world with story.”
+The Peace Studio and ivoh recognized that both organizations were deeply aligned in their missions, in understanding the urgent need for narratives to be put out into the world that focused on what’s possible instead of solely on what’s broken, and in their desire for developing and amplifying the voices of thought leaders, artists and storytellers whose work promotes peacebuilding, social justice and community.

 THE HUMANITY PROJECT - 2019

 A cross-cultural theater exchange between young American and Rwandan artists in remembrance of the 25th anniversary of the Rwandan genocide and in a call for an end to violence worldwide.